 - j.
 The location of any zoning boundaries affecting the subdivision; - k.
 The location and size of existing and proposed sewers, water mains, culverts, and drainage ways on or adjacent to the property to be subdivided; - 1.
 The location, names, and present widths of existing and proposed streets, highways, easements, buildings, parks and other open spaces on or adjacent to the subdivision.
 The plan shall contain sufficient data to allow the location, bearing and length of every street line, lot line, and boundary line to be readily determined and be reproduced upon the ground.
 These lines shall be tied to reference points previously established.
 The location, bearing and length of street lines, lot lines and parcel boundary lines shall be certified by a professional land surveyor.
 The original reproducible plan shall be embossed with the seal of the professional land surveyor and be signed by that individual; - m.
-Street plans, meeting the requirements of Article XVIII.15; - n.
+Street plans, meeting the requirements of Section 11.15; - n.
 All parcels of land proposed to be dedicated to public use and the conditions of such dedication.
 Written offers to convey title to the municipality of all public ways and open spaces shown on the Plan, and copies of agreements or other documents showing the manner in which open spaces to be retained by the developer or lot owners are to be managed and maintained shall be submitted.
 These may include homeowners' association by laws and condominium declarations.
 If proposed streets and/or open spaces or other land is to be offered to the municipality, written evidence that the Municipal Officers are satisfied with the legal sufficiency of the written offer to convey title shall be included; - o.
-The boundaries of any flood hazard areas and the 100year flood elevation as depicted on the municipality's Flood Insurance Rate Map, shall be delineated on the plan; and - $\ensuremath{\mathsf{p}}.$ The location and method of disposal for land clearing and construction debris. - q.
-The common land or open space shall be shown on the final plan with appropriate notations on the plan to indicate: - 1.
-It shall not be used for future building lots; and - 2.
-Which portions of the open space, if any, may be dedicated for acceptance by the municipality or a local land trust. $% \left(\frac{1}{2}\right) =\frac{1}{2}\left(\frac{1}{2}\right) +\frac{1}{2}\left(\frac{1}{2}\right) +\frac{1}{2}$
+The boundaries of any flood hazard areas and the 100-year flood elevation as depicted on the municipality's Flood Insurance Rate Map, shall be delineated on the plan; and - p.
+The location and method of disposal for land clearing and construction debris. - q.
+The common land or open space shall be shown on the final plan with appropriate notations on the plan to indicate: - It shall not be used for future building lots; and - 2.
+Which portions of the open space, if any, may be dedicated for acceptance by the municipality or a local land trust.

 - r.
-Covenants for mandatory membership in the lot owners' association setting forth the owners' or road rights, interests, and privileges in the association and the common property and facilities, to be included in the deed for each lot or dwelling and also: - Draft articles of incorporation of proposed lot owners' association as a not-for-profit corporation; and - 2.
+Covenants for mandatory membership in the lot owners' association setting forth the owners' rights, interests, and privileges in the association and the common property and facilities, to be included in the deed for each lot or dwelling and also: - Draft articles of incorporation of proposed lot owners' association as a not-for-profit corporation; and - 2.
 Draft by-laws of the proposed lot owners' association specifying the responsibilities and authority of the association, the operating procedures of the association and providing for proper capitalization of the association to cover the costs of major repairs, maintenance and replacement of common facilities.

-3. Required Submissions for which a Waiver May be Granted.
+6. Required Submissions for which a Waiver May be Granted.